Epcot’s Mexico Pavilion (Touring the Pyramid from Dining to Attractions)

 It was one of the most endearing performances in the World Showcase.

 When Mariachi Cobre is unavailable, Marimba de las Américas performs in the same location.

 Dining in the Mexico Pavilion

-Personally, I didn’t care for this one.
+Unfortunately, I didn’t care for this one.
 I was hoping for a spicy drink and usually love a black ant salt rim.
 But this one, to me, was undrinkable after a few sips.
-That is rare for me to say, but it didn’t agree with my tastebuds.

-La Cava del Tequila has a small indoor space for guests to sit, but most will stand in the to-go line and carry their drink with them.
-Often the line is way outside the pyramid.
+La Cava del Tequila also has a small indoor space for guests to sit.
+However, most will stand in the to-go line.
+Warning, it’s not uncommon to see the line for this location extend outside the pyramid.